This House Is Not for Sale (song)

 "This House Is Not for Sale" is a song by American rock band Bon Jovi from their thirteenth studio album, This House Is Not for Sale.
 It was released as the album's lead single on August 12, 2016.
 The song was written by Jon Bon Jovi, John Shanks, and Billy Falcon, and it was produced by Bon Jovi and Shanks.
 Bon Jovi has said of "This House Is Not for Sale": "this song is about integrity and what we were going through these last three years.
 We've become even closer and, as the song says, 'this heart, this soul, this house is not for sale.'"
-It is the first single to feature new guitarist Phil X, who was also a co-writer.
-The song also features the promotion of unofficial bassist Hugh McDonald to a full-time band member.
+It is the first single to feature new guitarist Phil X. The song also features the promotion of unofficial bassist Hugh McDonald to a full-time band member.

 Live performances

 On October 5, 2016 Bon Jovi performed the song live on The Ellen DeGeneres Show.